romilly/breadboarder/README.md

 ## Testing

 Most testing is now visual testing based on [appraise](https://github.com/AppraiseQA/appraise)
 - a node-based tool.
-The [roadmap](ROADMAP.md) includes plans to replace this by a Python evquivalent which would simplify automated testing using Travis.
+The [roadmap](ROADMAP.md) includes plans to replace this by a Python equivalent which would simplify automated testing using Travis.